Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

 Fallback to On-Demand

-How Qubole Manages the Spot Nodes While the Cluster is Running¶
+How QDS Manages Spot Nodes While the Cluster is Running¶

 Qubole’s primary goal in managing cluster resources is productivity– making sure that the work you need to do gets done as efficiently and reliably as possible, and at the lowest cost that is consistent with that goal.